Mazda Familia: Familia Neo/323C/323 Neo

 The Familia Neo started production for the Japanese domestic market in 1994 (axed in 1996), and was also sold as the 323C in Europe and the 323 Neo in Canada.
-Ford released a rebadged version which was mechanically the same although different bumpers, headlights and bonnet were fitted, badged as the Ford Laser Lynx in Japan and Australia, and the Ford Aztec in Taiwan.
-This model was only available as the Ford Laser-Lynx in the Australian market, as Mazda already had the 323 Astina Hatch filling the gap for a hatchback in the Mazda range.
+Ford released a rebadged version which was mechanically the same although different bumpers, headlights and hood were fitted, badged as the Ford Laser Lynx in Japan and Australia, and the Ford Aztec in Taiwan.
+This model was only available as the Ford Laser Lynx in the Australian market, as Mazda already had the 323 Astina Hatch filling the gap for a hatchback in the Mazda range.
 To contradict this, Mazda Australia also offered two 323 sedans, the Astina/Lantis hardtop and the 323 Protegé until production of both models ceased in 1998.

 It featured a rear hatch with a divided glass, much like the Honda CR-X. Aesthetically the Familia Neo was very close in looks to a Mazda Lantis/323F and equated to a three-door version and also shared the Lantis suspension.
 The top specced Familia Neo was fitted with a DOHC 1839 cc BP-ZE engine which produced around 114-135 PS (depending on the market), and this was the same engine fitted to the base model Mazda Lantis.
 It was also sold for a single year (1995) in Canada as 323 Neo GS.
 In Europe it was named Mazda 323C (for coupé), available for sale until September 1998 and it was equipped with 1.3 L SOHC, 1.5 L DOHC 16V, and 1.8 L DOHC 16V engine.